Martin056PL/BeerProject/BeerProject/README.md

 * JUnit 5
 * SonarQube

-### Setup
+## Setup & Run

 To run this application you need to first clone this repository.
-Then you can use docker-compose to run app with database.
-All structure of will be auto generated.
+Then you can run this app in two ways:

+#### DOCKER-COMPOSE (preferred solution)

+Use docker-compose to run app.
+Make sure you have installed docker and docker-compose on you local environment.
+When you clone this repository you need to provide '.env' file with basic configuration.
-When project is successful cloned, open terminal in project directory, and finally run command:
+Reuse existing file '.env.template' and provide your values or leave it as default.
+Then, open terminal in project directory, and run command:

     "docker-compose up"

-This will trigger creating containers with beer API and MySQL database.
-The app will be available at localhost:8081/api/v1/
+This will trigger creating containers with beer API and MySQL database including your values.
+The app will be available at localhost:8081/api/v1/ (if you keep default values).

+#### RUN WITH TEST PROFILE

+You can also run this app with 'test' profile.
+This mode has embedded H2 database with sample data.
+First you need to configure credentials to DB.
+The template of credentials and instruction are placed in './credentials/credentials.yml.template'.

+After that, build package using maven tool.
+To build app use the following command:

+    "mvn package"

+Then, go to just generated 'target' directory and run app using command line:

+    "java -jar beer-project-1.0.jar --spring.profiles.active=test"

 The full list of endpoints you can see here: [/localhost:8081/api/v1/swagger-ui/index.html](/localhost:8081/api/v1/swagger-ui/index.html)

 ### Status